-It also explains the reason why the off button on certain machines are big so that you can shut the machine off easily in the case of an emergency, and why the on button is small so that you accidentally don’t turn it on.
+It also explains the reason why the off button on certain machines is big so that you can shut the machine off easily in the case of an emergency, and why the on button is small so that you accidentally don’t turn it on.

-This law is applicable wherever visual interactions take place, i.e when humans interact with modern computer interfaces.
+This law is applicable wherever visual interactions take place, i.e. when humans interact with modern computer interfaces.

 There are many elements and areas to consider while designing UI elements.

-Be it the size and distance, corners, edges and menus, chances are a user can accidentally hit the wrong button at any given time.
+Be it the size and distance, corners, edges, and menus, chances are a user can accidentally hit the wrong button at any given time.

 This is why you see the Windows Start menu and Apple menu in the corners of your screen.